equalshares/equalshares-compute-tool/README.md

 The tool is intended for citizens who want to verify the computation of voting results in a city that uses the Method of Equal Shares for participatory budgeting.
 But it can also be used by election officials and municipal adminstrators to determine or to double check the winning projects.
 Finally, it can be used as a research tool.

+General information about how to compute the Method of Equal Shares, and in particular about alternatives to this tool, are available at [https://equalshares.net/implementation/computation/](https://equalshares.net/implementation/computation/).

 ## Deployed on [equalshares.net](https://equalshares.net/tools/compute/).

 The tool is available online at [https://equalshares.net/tools/compute/](https://equalshares.net/tools/compute/).